 P346L23

-If the initiator received a TDD SSW Feedback frame, it shall
+If the initiator received a TDD SSW Feedback frame, it shall transmit one or more TDD SSW Ack frames to the responder.
+To transmit the frames the initiator shall set its antennas to the Decoded TX Sector ID and the Decoded TX Antenna ID from the last received TDD SSW Feedback frame.

-set its DMG antenna to the same sector that was used to transmit the respective TDD SSW frame and transmit one or more TDD SSW Ack frames to the responder starting at the following offset from the end of the last transmitted TDD SSW frame:
+The transmission of the first TDD SSW Ack frame shall start in the following offset, calculated a distance from the end of the transmitted TDD SSW frame to the start of the transmission of the first TDD SSW Ack frame:

 P347L3

-The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield,
+The TDD SSW Ack frame shall include in the Decoded TX Sector ID subfield the sector indicated by the responder in the TX Sector ID subfield, and in the Decoded TX Antenna ID subfield the sector indicated by the responder in the TX Antenna ID subfield of the TDD SSW Feedback frame last received by the initiator. ,

 CID 7063